-ECONOMICS Economics is the study of how people make choices.
+Economics is the study of how people make choices.
 In this course students will be required to think like an economist and carefully weigh up the costs versus the benefits of many decisions.

 As individuals, households, businesses and nations we do not have enough scarce resources to fulfil all our wants, therefore scarcity exists and forces society to make choices.
 Economics gives us the tools to explain how we make those choices.
 In some cases we choose to over-consume goods and services that are detrimental, for example tobacco, while in other cases we underconsume goods and services such as education and healthcare.
 The job of the economist is to develop strategies to provide either disincentives or incentives to influence the choices that people make.

 Many careers require an understanding of key economic concepts, such as law, journalism, public policy, diplomacy, education, environmental science, medical administration and international affairs.
-EXAM BOARD OCR DESIRABLE REQUIREMENTS FOR STUDY Students should have an interest in current affairs, effective essay writing skills and an ability to analyse complex situations.
-Students considering reading Economics at university should consider studying Mathematics at A Level.
-However, this is not required for A Level Economics.

 Although challenging at times, Economics was incredibly thought-provoking.
 I had no idea how much of the world we live in is influenced by economics.